Last Updated 18th May 2020, 12pm

 Authorities are encouraging public transport users to change their plans by traveling outside peak travel times where possible.

-What happens if a child displays symptoms of Coronavirus (COVID-19) whilst at the Centre? expand_more
+What happens if my child displays symptoms of Covid whilst at the centre? expand_more

-What happens if an educator displays symptoms of Coronavirus (COVID-19) whilst at the Centre? expand_more
+What happens if an educator displays symptoms of Covid whilst at the centre? expand_more

 I have further questions, where can I go for answers? expand_more